jarla-t/jarla-t.github.io/README.md

 [https://jarla-t.github.io](https://jarla-t.github.io)

 ## About
-This is where I experiment with web design and host my personal pages.
+This is where I host my personal page.

 ## License
 - **Code**: MIT License (see [LICENSE](./LICENSE))